 In order to continue with your application for Television Writing and Producing, you must complete this step in the application process.
 Applicant selection is based on academic criteria and results of these additional requirements.
 This contains all information to prepare and submit additional requirements for consideration.
 If you have any questions, please contact Admissions.

 Applicants are required to attend an information session and submit a resume.
-Please allow yourself 2 hours for the session.
-Please bring a copy of your resume reflecting any relevant writing or producing experience either within the industry or otherwise.
+Please allow yourself 2 hours for the information session.
 Applicants will be considered on both the information session and their resume.
 Previous industry experience is not a prerequisite for this program.

 i.
 Information Session

 Applicants are required to attend an information session in a small group.
-This information session is a requirement as Television Writing and Producing is a program that relies highly on group work, collaboration, creativity and interaction within the classroom environment.
-Please come prepared to speak about your interest, passion and experience within this industry.
+Please come prepared to speak about your interest, passion and desire to work in the television industry.

 Applicants must register to attend this admissions event.
 Log-in to MyHumber to register: